 What is tricuspid atresia?

-In a baby who is born with tricuspid atresia, blood flows from the upper right chamber (right atrium) to the upper left chamber (left atrium) of the heart through a hole in the septum, the wall between the chambers.
-The hole can be a heart defect (atrial septal defect) or an enlarged natural opening (foramen ovale).
-The foramen ovale should close soon after a baby is born.
-If there is no atrial septal defect, a surgeon may need to create a foramen ovale to allow blood flow.
+In a baby born with tricuspid atresia, blood flows from the upper right chamber (right atrium) to the upper left chamber (left atrium) of the heart through a hole in the septum, the wall between the chambers.
+This hole is always present during fetal life (foramen ovale) but sometimes the hole is big and becomes a heart defect (atrial septal defect).

-In some babies with tricuspid atresia, there is a hole between the heart’s two lower chambers (ventricular septal defect).
-Blood can flow through this hole and into the right ventricle, which will pump the blood into the lungs.
+In some babies with tricuspid atresia, there’s an additional hole between their heart’s two lower chambers (ventricular septal defect).
+Blood can flow through this hole and into the right ventricle, which will pump blood into their lungs.

 Symptoms and Causes

 In most cases, babies with tricuspid atresia have symptoms within a week of birth.

 A baby with tricuspid atresia can show the following symptoms: